deanmao/node-chimera/README.md

 me about arm-linux and sunos).
 Hopefully I can describe how one can compile this under your platform, and perhaps we can move to something easier.

+### Compiling on the mac:

+Getting a binary on the mac is fairly easy, but it does take a long time to compile Qt.
+Unlike Linux, you don't need the custom openssl included with chimera.
+Here's the basic steps to take the mac:

+    ./compile_qt.sh
+    ./compile_binary.sh

+The final binary should be inside of node-chimera/lib.

+### Compiling on linux:

-If you're on linux, you'll need the ssl headers, freetype, and fontconfig libraries first, so you'll have to install with a command like:
+You'll need the ssl headers, freetype, and fontconfig libraries first, so you'll have to install with a command like:

     apt-get install libfreetype6-dev libfontconfig1-dev libssl-dev

 Since nodejs comes with it's own version of ssl, we have to make Qt also use this version of ssl or else we'll have segfaults.
-Compile the openssl included first (we have some additional flags like `-fPIC` which allow the libraries to be statically included later on)
+Compile the openssl included first (we have some additional flags like `-fPIC` which allow the libraries to be statically included later on).
+Here are all the steps required to build chimera:

-NOTE: all commands shown here start from the base node-chimera directory.

     ./compile_openssl.sh

-Next, we'll compile Qt so that it uses the aforementioned custom ssl libraries:

     ./compile_qt.sh

-Finally we'll make our node package, however will be using a custom linker command because we need to include all the qt static libraries into our node package.  node-gyp isn't customizable enough to create a linker command.

     ./compile_binary.sh

 The final chimera.node binary should exist inside the node-chimera/lib directory.
 If you don't see it in there, something bad